cselab/aphros/README.md

 which reduces numerical diffusion

-* conservation of mass up to machine precision (depending of the accuracy of linear solvers)
+* conservation of mass up to machine precision (depending on the accuracy of linear solvers)

 * potentially high performance of CUBISM framework
   - cache-aware (computation by blocks)